nis057489/isaac_sim_wayland/README.md

 docker compose up
 ```

 If required, first edit the environment variables in `compose.yml` then run `docker compose up -d` from this directory.
+Interesting variables include: `ROS_DISTRO` and `LD_LIBRARY_PATH`.

 # Standalone Docker commands